 Passing other vehicles is allowed under Florida driving laws, but only when safety permits.
 Passing on a hill or around a curve, for instance, could be considered reckless behavior because the driver cannot see oncoming traffic from the other lane.
 Passing unsafely is not typically defined as reckless, but it is a risky driving behavior that could still be used in a personal injury claim.

 Aggressive driving is a type of dangerous driving behavior that often leads to devastating accidents.
 No one should drive aggressively.
 While motorists need to exhibit the proper level of defensive driving skills on the road, aggressive driving can run other vehicles off the road or cause collisions.
 Aggressive driving is never permissible in Florida and could be considered negligent.

 If you or a loved one was seriously injured in a motor vehicle accident with a reckless driver, you may be entitled to compensation under the law.
-Contact Palm Coast Injury Attorneys Vasilaros Wagner to discuss your recent accident case.
+Contact car accident Attorneys Vasilaros Wagner to discuss your recent accident case.
 The law only permits so much time between the event and filing your claim, so contact us at 386-777-7777 now to schedule a no-obligation consultation.
 You can also ask a question online via our contact form.